md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * National AI infrastructure and data initiatives.
 * Support for AI startups and innovation ecosystems.

-Recent initiatives have also focused on establishing AI hubs, expanding digital infrastructure, and strengthening international collaboration.
+Recent initiatives have also focused on establishing AI hubs, expanding digital infrastructure, and strengthening international collaboration [54–56].

 ### Lessons for Bangladesh